 Virtues: Earth stars, a type of bromeliad, are easy-to-grow houseplants with few demands.
 With their range of colors, compact habit and slow growth, they are the perfect botanical element to add to any interior.
-They’re also fun to mix into winter holiday displays and centerpieces.
+With their color and shape, they’re fun to mix into December's holiday decor and centerpieces.

 Common name: Earth star bromeliad